A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Dynamic Sparse Cholesky GP For Use in Digital Twin Application

-Sparse GP offers a unique advantage for DT applications as it offers greater control over the location of entries in the matrix.
+As discussed in Section~\ref{sec:DT_algorithms}, a major consideration when implementing GPs for DT applications is the choice of linear solver used for ``inverting'' the kernel matrix system.
+Earlier we introduced the idea of using Cholesky as an appropriate solver method given the symmetric positive definite properties of the kernel matrix, even when additional derivative information is added (see Lemma 2.4.1 in Sec~\ref{sec:math}).
+In addition to matrix properties, variants on Cholesky has been used in several other areas \cite{Polok2013IncrementalBC, Hecht_Updated_sparse_cholesky} where dynamic updates of GP systems were required.
+In addition to the traditional benefits of Cholesky, the sparse Cholesky algorithm given in Section~\ref{sec:DT_algorithms} yields additional benefits because of the connection it draws between groupings of points in space and collections of columns within the kernel matrix.
 This is where grouping by points offers a computational advantage because when new data with derivative information is available, new data can be included in the matrix by adding an additional column without re-computing the whole matrix.
 However, the major questions to be addressed are where the new column should be placed in the matrix and the sparsity of the new column.
 In order to address these questions, we rely on the idea of a dynamic supernode, which allows us only to re-evaluate the Cholesky factors of a small number of columns when building the matrix $\mathbf{U}$, thus eliminating the need for re-evaluating the complete sparse matrix.